Joker-99/Smile_Capture_Using_OpenCV/README.md

 ## Usage

 1. Make sure your camera is connected and accessible.
+2. Make sure you have downloaded the "shape_predictor_68_face_landmarks.dat" and saved it on the same directory as the python script.
-2. Run the `drowsiness_detection.py` file:
+3. Run the `drowsiness_detection.py` file:
-3. The script will start capturing frames from the camera and analyze the mouth aspect ratio to detect drowsiness.
+4. The script will start capturing frames from the camera and analyze the mouth aspect ratio to detect drowsiness.
-4. Press 'q' to exit the program.
+5. Press 'q' to exit the program.

 ## References